ClusterHQ/flocker/docs/using/authentication.rst

 .. note:: You can run ``flocker-ca --help`` for a full list of available commands.

-For API user certificates, run the ``flocker-ca create-api-certificate`` command from the same directory containing the certificate authority files generated when you first :ref:`installed the cluster <authentication>`.
+For API user certificates, run the ``flocker-ca create-api-certificate`` command from the directory which contains the certificate authority files generated when you first :ref:`installed the cluster <authentication>`.

 Run ``flocker-ca create-api-certificate <username>``, where ``<username>`` is a unique username for an API user.